digidip/amphtml/extensions/amp-digidip/amp-digidip.md

 ##### output (required)

-The "output" property is the redirection url plus a query string of placeholders values that will be shifted with values defined in the config JSON 'vars' property, or in the anchor itself as a data attribute.
+The "output" property is the redirection url plus a query string of placeholders that will be shifted with values defined in the config JSON 'vars' property, or in the anchor itself as a data attribute.

 Example:
 ```html